eTutor-plus-plus/.github/profile/README.md

 The pipelines generically build the services and a Docker image containing the application, and push those images to the Docker Hub [repository](https://hub.docker.com/repositories/etutorplusplus).
 The pipelines are generally triggered by a push or a resolved pull request on the main branch of a service.
 Images are tagged according to the schema *etutorplusplus/repository:version*, where *repository* refers to the name of the respective services' repository, *version* to the branch and/or the released version and/or the Commit-Hash on which the image has been created.

 As part of the pipeline, the generated jars will also be uploaded as artifacts and can be accessed by the respective workflow on Github.

-The [deploy repository](https://github.com/eTutor-plus-plus/local-deploy) contains the docker-compose configuration to deploy the whole system based on the automatically created images for development (only available for internal users).

-### Notes for Developers

-Development on a service is best realized using the abovementioned deployment utility.
-This way you can easily deploy all services required, and test interactions of the service you are developing on with the whole system.